point-4ward/Home-Assistant/.bin/github_resources/screenshots.md

 # Screenshots

-These are a bit out of date, will e updated when I finish my lovelace config.
+These are a bit out of date, will be updated when I finish my lovelace config.

 ## Main dashboard